cloudflare/cloudflare-docs/products/warp-client/src/content/index.md

 order: 0
 ---

-# Cloudflare WARP client documentation
+# Cloudflare WARP Client documentation

-The Cloudflare WARP client allows individuals or organizations to have a faster, more secure and private experience online.
+The Cloudflare WARP Client allows individuals or organizations to have a faster, more secure and private experience online.

 * **For Teams** the WARP Client allows organizations to keep their employees and data safe no matter where their device is.

-* **For Everyone** the WARP client allows anyone access to a faster and safer internet.
+* **For Everyone** the WARP Client allows anyone access to a faster and safer internet.

 <ButtonGroup>
   <Button type="primary" href="/warp-for-teams/">For Teams</Button>